-HowTo: Raspberry Pi – Mount drive in Linux
+HowTo: Raspberry Pi - Mount drive under Linux

-As a Raspberry Pi user, sooner or later you will stumble over the question of how to connect a USB stick, external hard drive or SD card to the Raspberry Pi and access it.
+As a user of the Raspberry Pi sooner or later you come across the question of how to connect a USB stick, external hard disk or SD card to the Raspberry Pi and access it.

 The process is similar for all drive types.
-Whether USB stick, external hard drive or SD card.
-After connecting to the Raspberry Pi, the corresponding drive must first be integrated or mounted.
+Whether USB stick, external hard disk or SD card.
+After connecting to the Raspberry Pi, the corresponding drive must first be mounted.

 I have described how you can do this in the following article.